rometools/rome-docs/docs/rome/getting-started/custom-module.md

 - `getNamespaceUri()` returns the URI of the module
 - `parse(Element, Locale)` extracts the new properties from the given element

-The parser will be invokek with a feed element or an item element and has to extract the new properties from the children of the given element.
+The parser will be invoked with a feed element or an item element and has to extract the new properties from the children of the given element.

-When any of our newly supported elements was found, the parser returns an instance of our module, otherwise `null`.
+When any of our additional elements was found, the parser returns an instance of our module, otherwise `null`.
 This is to avoid having an empty instance of a module that is not present in the feed or its entries.

 ```java
 public class SampleModuleParser implements ModuleParser {